pingcap/tidb-tools/sync_diff_inspector/README.md

         set true if target-db and source-db all support tidb implicit column _tidb_rowid
 ```

-For more detail you can read the config.toml.
+For more details you can read the config.toml.